tom-howard/com2009/docs/course/assignment1/part2.md

 ```
 ***

-This provides information about the *type* of message used by this topic:
+This provides information about the interface used by this topic:

 ``` { .txt .no-copy }
 Type: nav_msgs/msg/Odometry
 ```

-We can find out more about this message using the `ros2 interface show` command:
+We can find out more about this interface using the `ros2 interface show` command:

 ***
 **TERMINAL 2:**